Click on the above image for a larger scan

 |Condition:||Basically fine.
 Creasing to the mica background as applied by the printer (not damage).
 Takamizawa publisher seal on the verso.|

 Buy two or more from this series/set and receive a 20% discount off each item.
-Discount and excess shipping cost will be refunded to your PayPal account after your purchases.
-Cannot be combined with a 'daily discount' (the greater discount will apply).
+Please contact me with the scenes you wish to purchase and I will email you a PayPal invoice with combined shipping.
+This discount cannot be combined with a 'daily discount' (the greater discount will apply).

 |Notes:||Supervised by Takamizawa of the Takamizawa publishing house.
 Notice that, for this series of prints (see others on my website), Takamizawa used deluxe printing techniques such as deliberate creasing to the mica background to mimic the effects of ageing (the mica on original prints was quite delicate and cracked easily).
 Included with each woodblock print is a windowed folder for viewing your print.